dwnatwick/MCW-Windows-Virtual-Desktop/README.md

 # Windows Virtual Desktop

-Contoso Healthcare, headquartered in Detroit, Michigan, is a national healthcare provider with hospitals and doctor's offices located throughout North America.
-The nature of their business requires a high level of security of personal health information (PHI) of patients, and personal identifiable information (PII) for their employees.
+Contoso Healthcare, headquartered in Los Angeles, California, is a national healthcare provider with a network of affiliate hospitals and doctor’s offices located throughout North America.
+These locations continue to grow through acquisition.
+The nature of their business requires a high level of security of personal identifiable information (PII) for their employees.

-The business of healthcare has become more reliant on mobile devices to access patient health records, which has created a concern over theft and data exposure.
-Contoso would like to eliminate the possibility of any PHI or PII being located on a local device through use of a virtual desktop infrastructure.

-Being a healthcare provider, Contoso has a requirement for applications to be accessible 24x7x365, so any infrastructure should be designed with high availability and scalability in mind.
+Contoso currently has approximately 250 workstations within their environment with business applications for non-clinical users from the Developer, Finance, and Knowledge departments.
+Contoso is currently supporting existing data centers in California and Northern Virginia with VMware for the server control plane and a partial deployment of Citrix virtual desktop infrastructure.
+These locations are connected with a private WAN connection and a backup VPN over broadband.

-Contoso currently has approximately 500 workstations within their environment with a number of healthcare practice applications, insurance applications, and business applications.
+Contoso currently has approximately 250 workstations within their environment with a number of healthcare practice applications, insurance applications, and business applications.
 Contoso is currently supporting an existing data center with VMware for the server control plane and a partial deployment of Citrix virtual desktop infrastructure.

 June 2020